-You’ve made an excellent choice aiming for the CompTIA A+ certification.
-It goes without saying that you want to excel in this exam.
-As A+ covers many technical topics broadly, it is tricky to remember fine details, especially when troubleshooting the problems described in the exam questions.
+As A+ covers many technical topics broadly, it can be challenging to recall fine details, especially when troubleshooting problems described in the exam questions.

-Therefore, we’ve prepared this CompTIA A+ cheat sheet for you as an ongoing revision checklist and provide direction in your exam preparation.
+Therefore, we’ve prepared this CompTIA A+ cheat sheet for you as an ongoing revision checklist and to provide direction in your exam preparation.
 Get a copy of this CompTIA A+ cheat sheet for your desk here.
 When you’re ready, let’s review our must-know concepts below.

-About CompTIA A+ Certification
+About CompTIA A+ Certifications

 Here is a chart on CompTIA A+ exam objectives (domains):